Hire Right and Coach to Success

 They make and keep commitments, are self driven, and focus on the value they bring to those they serve and those they work with.
 Managers coach through meaningful conversations and walk their talk.
 An effective core coaching system provides the structure and tools to get this all important job done.

 Here are some core principles best practice organizations use as a foundation for everyday action and decisions, large and small:

 • Knowing the difference between accountability and responsibility

 • Managing by Effort

 The opportunity is there for everybody to be treated equally since these basic principles are understood and apply to all.
-The self management culture creates an expectation that each individual will help themselves however if help is needed it is available.
+This environment is continually supported by the core coaching program and creates an expectation that each individual will help themselves however if help is needed it is available.

-Coaching evolves from supervision to encouraging self motivation through meaningful conversations.
-Conversations based on ‘asking’ rather than telling.
+Coaching evolves from ‘supervision’ to encouraging self motivation through meaningful conversations.
+These conversations are based on ‘asking’ and partnering rather than telling.

 Conceptually the support at Senior, Middle and Front Line management covers the operational spectrum right to the grass roots support level.